laravel/lumen-docs/authorization.md

 #### Checking Abilities

 You may "check" abilities just as you would in the full Laravel framework.
 First, you may use the `Gate` facade.
-If you choose to use the facade, be sure to enable facades in your `bootstrap/app.php` file:
+If you choose to use the facade, be sure to enable facades in your `bootstrap/app.php` file.
+Remember, we don't need to pass the `User` instance into the `allows` method since the currently authenticated user will automatically be passed to your authorization callback:

     if (Gate::allows('update-post', $post)) {
         //